sprucelee/police-brutality/all-locations.md

 ### Police stop SUV to driveby pepper-spray protesters through window | May 31st

 Police responding to a medical emergency – a tanker truck deliberately running over protestors – slow down to pepper-spray folks from their SUV.
 Location: I-35W I-94.
-Some car numbers involved: first spraying (0:08 in first video) is car 30? (cannot make out last digit), second spraying (0:13 in first video) is car 352, third spraying (0:20 at camera) is car 830.
+Some car numbers involved: first spraying (0:08) is car 30? (cannot make out last digit), second spraying (0:13 in first video) is car 352, third spraying (0:20 at camera) is car 830.

 tags: vehicle, drive, spray, pepper-spray